emqx/emqx-docs/en_US/access-control/authn/ldap.md

 	USAGE userApplications )

 objectclass ( 1.3.6.1.4.1.11.2.53.2.2.3.1.2.3.4 NAME 'mqttUser'
-	AUXILIARY
+	SUP top
+	STRUCTURAL
 	MAY ( isSuperuser )
     MUST ( userPassword ) )

 ```
 The given schema example defines an attribute named `isSuperuser` to indicate whether a user is a superuser, then defines an auxiliary object class named `mqttUser` which is used to represent the user and must include the `userPassword` attribute.

 To create LDAP credentials, users need to define some necessary attribute names, the distinguished name (dn) of the base object, and a filter for the LDAP query.

 Below are some sample LDAP credentials specified in [LDAP Data Interchange Format (LDIF)](https://ldap.com/ldif-the-ldap-data-interchange-format/) based on the given schema for OpenLDAP: